devmetrics/devmetrics-nodejs-core/README.md

 ### devmetrics-nodejs-core
 NodeJS lib to instrument application for logs, metrics and usage events in a consistent way.

+Library supports nice stdout formatting and log levels.

-Events are sent to a logstash over UDP.
+Events are also sent to a logstash over UDP.
 Use your logstash instance or the devmetrics.io shared ELK (elasticsearch, logstash, kibana) instance.

-Browse data in the Kibana, Grafana or native interface at http://www.devmetrics.io/logs
+Browse data in the Kibana, Grafana or native interface at http://www.devmetrics.io/logslib

-####The idea: logs + metrics in one request

-There are a lot of questions we need to answer about our app every day: business metrics for a product, application metrics for developers, system metrics for devops.

-Metrics or logs?
-Right tool, right job.
-- **Metrics** are to provide aggregated information generally visualized as graphs.
-- **Logs** are for a detailed drilldown.
-View specific user actions or debug code behaviour.

-Our lib api design relies on several principles:

-1. Metrics and logs go together, we provide a single api to write both logs and metrics.
-For each event the API produces metrics with aggregated values and log entry with event details.

-2. For high volume applications the log entries can be sampled.
-The combined log and metrics approach allows to preserve accurate aggregated information in metrics while significantly reducing diagnostic log volume.

-3. Tracking user acivity is a key requirement for modern apps.
-We provide `userEvent` as first class citizen in the libary to simplify user activity tracking.
-In addition to userEvent we also provide `appEvent` to track structured information about application levels events such as start, stop, etc.

-Checkout chat with out development team for comments and questions: https://gitter.im/devmetrics/dev#

 ####Installation